johandry/terranova/README.md

 # Terranova

-Terranova is a Go package that allow you to use the Terraform Go Packages instead of using the binary.
-It works with the Terraform version `0.12.9`.
+Terranova is a Go package that allows you to easily use the Terraform Go Packages instead of executing the Terraform binary.
+The version `v0.0.2` of Terranova works with the latest version of Terraform `v0.12.12`.

-For more information about Terranova and how to use use it, refer to the blog post [Terranova: Using Terraform from Go](http://blog.johandry.com/post/terranova-terraform-from-go/)
+For more information about Terranova and how to use use it, refer to the blog post [Terranova: Using Terraform from Go](http://blog.johandry.com/post/terranova-terraform-from-go/).

 ## How to use the Terranova package